ubco-cmps/data530_course/labs/lab4.md

-## DATA 530 Lab 3 - Excel Data Analysis
+# Lab 4 - Advanced Excel Analysis

 This lab practices using Microsoft Excel to perform analysis of business data including reporting and predictions.